jupyter-lsp/jupyterlab-lsp/CONTRIBUTING.md

 ##### Common Concerns

 - some language servers need to have their connection mode specified
-  - the `stdio` interface is the only one supported by `jupyter_lsp`
+  - `jupyter_lsp` currently supports the `stdio` and `tcp` interface
+  - the mode used by `jupyter_lsp` to connect to the language server can be specified by including `mode="stdio"` or `mode="tcp"` in the language sever `spec`-dictionary
+  - currently it is not possible to connect externally running language servers via tcp, but only to servers spawned by `jupyter_lsp` as given by the `argv` specs entry
-    - PRs welcome to support other modes!
+    - PRs welcome to support externally running language servers!
 - because of its VSCode heritage, many language servers use `nodejs`
   - `LanguageServerManager.nodejs` will provide the location of our best guess at where a user's `nodejs` might be found